Make This Easy To Digest…ion

 • Stomach: Your stomach starts producing acid and digestive enzymes, gearing up to break down proteins and nutrients.

 This phase highlights the importance of being mindful while eating.
-Sitting down, appreciating your plate, and engaging all your senses can optimise digestion!
+You can optimise digestion by sitting down, appreciating your plate, and engaging all your senses.

-Once food transitions through the esophagus and enters the stomach, it’s time to GO.
+Once food transitions through the esophagus and enters the stomach, it’s game time.
 The gastric phase is where the heavy lifting happens.

 During the game: